stefan-peng/oboeta/README.md

       system("")  # to flush awk's stdout buffer
      }' | oboetahttp >$commandpipe

 Of course, you can insert your own text processing pipelines between the oboeta scripts.
 That's the beauty of writing decoupled text-based programs.
-For example, I like to insert a script called `rubify` (see `example/rubify`) between `osm2` and `oboeta` to transform custom Japanese furigana (ruby) annotations into HTML5 &lt;ruby&gt; tags.
+For example, I like to insert a script between `osm2` and `oboeta` to transform custom Japanese furigana (rubi) annotations into HTML5 &lt;ruby&gt; tags.

+See `ocloze`'s help message (`-h` option) for information about how to use it.

 ## Sample Framework Built on Oboeta

-If you want an example of a framework built on top of Oboeta, see the "example" subdirectory.
+If you want an example of a framework built on top of Oboeta, see my [Honden](https://github.com/joodan-van-github/honden) repo.
 It contains my Japanese flashcard system along with an early snapshot of my sentence deck and log.
-I use all of the scripts in the directory; you're free to use them, too.
-NOTE: Some of the Japanese-specific scripts depend on [Hinomoto][Hinomoto], a small collection of programs for parsing and tagging Unicode text.
-Of course, you can remove these dependencies.
-Most of the scripts use the Bourne shell (`sh`) and the standard `awk` (actually, some rely on `gawk`), `date`, `sed`, and `sort` utilities.

-My system works like this: I place the scripts into a directory and create four subdirectories: decks, media, backups, and other.  "decks" contains my deck and log files.  "media" contains two subdirectories: "sds" for downloaded kanji stroke order diagrams and "recordings" for audio recordings of my flashcards.  "backups" is where I store bzipped TAR archives of flashcards and media.  "other" contains miscellaneous stuff.

-The most essential scripts are `edeck`, `genline`, `pass`, `fail`, `grabsome`, and `reviewsome`.
-They should be easy to understand: Open them with your favorite text editor and check them out.

 ## License